astroprofsmith/intromodern.github.io/_sources/c7velocity.md

-the train would certainly measure the photons in the laser beam to be moving at the speed of light, but Galileo would expect to measure the light moving at $c+v_t$, which both Einstein's theory and the Michaelson-Morely experiment say is impossible.
+the train would certainly measure the photons in the laser beam to be moving at the speed of light, but Galileo would expect to measure the light moving at $c+v_t$, which both Einstein's theory and the Michelson-Morely experiment say is impossible.

 How do we resolve this dilemma???
 By Lorentz-transforming the velocity four vector, we can determine how someone like Galileo would